microsoft/vscode-cmake-tools/docs/cmake-project-view.md

-# CMake Project Outline View
+# CMake Options Visibility Configuration

 Starting in CMake Tools 1.16, we will provide users the ability to customize their status bar with related CMake items like presets, kits, variants, build, configure, and launch to allow for users to de-clutter this global status bar as much as they would like to, while also having quick access to commonly performed CMake actions.